overtone/shadertone/README.md

 window.

 `start` takes a few parameters
+* the first parameter is either the filename of a glsl shader or an atom containing a string with the glsl code.
 * `:width` & `:height` are the window size in pixels
 * `:title` is the window title
 * `:textures` are a vector of texture filenames or the